-Russian Word Order: Where Rules Are the Exception
+Russian Word Order: Where Sentence Structure Rules Are the Exception

-In today’s post I want to discuss Russian word order.
+In today’s post, you’ll learn all about Russian word order.
 Why?
 Because it’s completely different from English and many other languages.

 The great thing is that it actually makes learning (and speaking!)
 Russian a lot easier.
 It’s more flexible and therefore more forgiving when you’re speaking or trying to form a sentence.

-But how exactly does this help you?
+But how exactly does this help you and how should you form Russian sentences?
 Let’s find out!

 Russian Word Order: Does It Matter?